vtex-apps/store-icons/docs/README.md

 }
 ```

 There are two different ways to use the icons available here.
-If you're developing a store's theme, you should use the `icon` block, which behaves just like any other block and expects to receive the props exposed by its [API](#props).
+If you're developing a store's theme, you should use the `icon` block for the icon you want to render, which behaves just like any other block and expects to receive the props exposed by its [API](#props).
 But if you're developing custom components and want to use icons defined here, just follow the instructions below.

 ### Dedicated Icon